termux-nethunter

 This guide assumes that Termux has no root access and the only root permissions that exist are those simulated in the installed system.

-However, if you have tried following the steps above with root permissions in Termux, then you have probably not succeeded because installing and running the system with root permissions in Termux can have unintended effects, and should never be done (unless you are sure of what you are doing) otherwise you might end up damaging your device.
+However, if you have tried following the steps above with root permissions in Termux, then you have probably not succeeded because installing and running the system with root permissions in Termux can have unintended effects and should never be done (unless you are sure of what you are doing); otherwise, you might end up damaging your device.

-There should not be a good enough reason to launch the system when Termux has root permissions because harmless root privileges are still simulated in the system with help of proot.
+There should not be a good enough reason to launch the system when Termux has root permissions because harmless root privileges are still simulated in the system with the help of proot.

 If you don’t mind damaging your device (probably making it unusable) and are ready to get your hands dirty, this section might resonate.